ggiddy/contactmanager/README.md

  `$ pip install -r requirements.txt`

-Create the database by running the file
+Create the database by running the following command

 ```